How Do You Qualify for a 1031 Exchange?

-For owners of an investment property who want to sell off their current one while purchasing another, a 1031 exchange might be one of the best options.
-A 1031 exchange is a tax-deferred exchange that allows property owners to defer capital gains taxes indefinitely.
+For owners of an investment property who want to sell off their current one while purchasing another, a 1031 exchange might be a good one option.
+A 1031 exchange is a tax-deferred exchange that allows property owners to defer capital gains taxes.
 However, this can only be done if the exchange fits certain qualifications.

 Successful real estate investors often use this exchange mechanism because of its tax advantage.
 In fact, a 1031 exchange can be beneficial in a variety of situations.